godotengine/godot-contributing-docs/engine/guidelines/index.rst

 Godot follows a **major.minor.patch** versioning scheme, and each level carries different expectations around compatibility:

+Maintainers generally control what kind of feature is merged at which part of the dev cycle.
+That being said, you can expect the following kinds of changes to be merged per version:

-- **Patch releases** (e.g. 4.3.1 to 4.3.2) must not break compatibility at all.
+- **Patch releases** (e.g. 4.3.1 to 4.3.2) should not break compatibility at all.
-  Existing projects, scripts, and GDExtensions should continue to work without any changes.
-- **Minor releases** (e.g. 4.3 to 4.4) aim to preserve compatibility, but small,
+- **Minor releases** (e.g. 4.3 to 4.4) should generally not break compatibility, except to fix bugs.
+New features are added in backwards-compatible ways.
-  targeted breakages may occur in specific areas when necessary to fix high-priority issues.
-The vast majority of projects should not be affected.
-- **Major releases** (e.g. 4.x to 5.0) may introduce significant compatibility
+- **Major releases** (e.g. 4.x to 5.0) are rare and can include major changes that break compatibility.
-  breakages that require porting work.

 When contributing changes to the engine, two types of compatibility matter: